daemonio/reddit-poster/README.md

-    best    : heuristic to decide the best time to post. anytime : post as soon as possible follow  : post after the the post above in the file
+    best    : heuristic to decide the best time to post. anytime : post as soon as possible follow  : post after some post -- the one above it in the `postfile.txt`.

-Example:
+Example of `postfile.txt`:

     dankmemes~The real firework~https://i.redd.it/k9bzcs5gou931.jpg~best
     pics~The real firework~https://i.redd.it/k9bzcs5gou931.jpg~follow